Diversity of symptom phenotypes in SARS-CoV-2 community infections observed in multiple large datasets: Supplementary Text

 We repeated our main analyses - hierarchical clustering, Logistic PCA and AlignedUMAP - on each dataset, stratified by broad age groups: children (0-17 years), adult (18-54 years) and elder adults (55+ years), Supplementary Figures \ref{fig:pillar 2 age stratified heirarchical clustering}-\ref{fig:ONS Age stratified UMAP (tight)}.

 Broadly, we did not find strong differences in the clustering and co-occurrence patterns of symptoms across age groups and studies.
-The unstratified findings reflect more strongly the middle age category (18-54 years), who account for the majority of the sample in each dataset.
-It is possible that symptom data collection particularly among young children, which relies upon caregiver reports, could contribute to explaining some differences observed.
+The unstratified findings reflect more strongly the middle age category (18-54 years), which accounts for the majority of the sample in each dataset.
+It is possible that symptom data collection, particularly among young children, which relies upon caregiver reports, could contribute to explaining some differences observed.

 The clear separation of gastrointestinal symptoms and loss of taste and smell is observed across the age strata in the CIS, Supplementary Figure \ref{fig:ONS age stratified heirarchical clustering}, with minor differences in the order at which some other individual symptoms join the tree (e.g. shortness of breath among children and sore throat amongst elder adults).
 In Pillar 2 and SGSS datasets, Supplementary Figures \ref{fig:pillar 2 age stratified heirarchical clustering} and \ref{fig:SGSS age stratified heirarchical clustering} respectively, across age groups the rarer symptoms separate earlier from other symptoms, with some later separation between systemic and upper respiratory symptoms observable.
 Patterns did not differ greatly across the age strata.
 Across age strata, symptoms among cases in the CSS, Supplementary Figure \ref{fig:Zoe age stratified heirarchical clustering}, show shortness of breath and delirium (rare symptoms) separating early, followed by some gastrointestinal symptoms (diarrhoea and abdominal pain) and, most clearly among adults 18-54, splitting between systemic and gastrointestinal symptoms and primarily lower and upper respiratory symptoms.